 1. Soak the broccoli seeds overnight in a small bowl with filtered water.

 2. Transfer the seeds to a sprouting vessel and place in a dark, well-ventilated space.
 This can be either a pantry with a door or a kitchen cabinet.
+Store the jar upside down in a bigger bowl to help drain the excess water.

 5. Harvest the broccoli sprouts once they reach the desired length after about the 4th or 5th day.
 The sprouts should be green and fresh-smelling.